aplteam/Tatin/docs/SyntaxReference.md

 * If `version` is empty then just the build number is bumped
 * If `version` is not empty but does not carry a build number then it replaces the version information but the build number, which is bumped
-* If `version` is not empty and carries a build number then it replaces the version information including the build number, and that build number is **not** bumped
+* If `version` is not empty and includes a build number then it replaces the version information including the build number, and that build number is **not** bumped

 #### Dependencies

-Called without an (optional) left argument `BuildPackage` tries to establish whether the package depends on other packages:
+When `dependencyFolder` is empty `BuildPackage` tries to establish whether the package depends on other packages:

 1. It checks whether the package is managed by Cider (read: has a file `cider.config`).
-If that is the case it checks the properties `[CIDER]dependencies.tatin` as well as `[CIDER]dependencies_dev.tatin` in that file.
-If one of them or both define a folder that is not assigned to a subnamespace of the package then it is taken.
+If that is the case it checks the property `[CIDER]dependencies.tatin` in that file.
+If it defines a folder then it is taken.

-   Refer to the Cider documentation on `(dependencies dependencies_dev).tatin` for details.
+   Refer to the Cider documentation on `dependencies.tatin` for details.

-2. If the package is not managed by Cider then Tatin assumes that package dependencies (if any) would be installed into a subfolder packages/.
+2. If the package is not managed by Cider then Tatin assumes that package dependencies (if any) would be installed into a subfolder packages/ (convention).

-3. If there is no subfolder packages/, or if it does not host a file `apl-dependencies.txt` then Tatin looks for a file `apl-dependencies.txt` in the root of the package project.
+3. If there is no subfolder packages/, or if it does not host a file `apl-dependencies.txt`, then Tatin looks for a file `apl-dependencies.txt` in the root of the package project.

-4. If the package is not managed by Cider and depends on packages that are installed in a different subfolder than packages/, then the name of the subfolder must be passed as left argument to `BuildPackage`.
+4. If the package is not managed by Cider and depends on packages that are installed in a different subfolder than packages/, then the name of the subfolder must be passed as `dependencyFolder` in the parameter space.

-If no file `apl-dependencies.txt` can be detected then Tatin assumes that the package does not depend on other packages.
+If no file `apl-dependencies.txt` can be detected then Tatin will assume that the package does not depend on other packages.

 ### CheckForLaterVersion